MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

     * For the **Get started** notebooks, download the notebook(.ipynb) files from the parent folder: [data-science-tutorial](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-science/data-science-tutorial).
     * For the **Tutorials** notebooks, download the notebooks(.ipynb) files from the parent folder [data-science-ai-samples](https://github.com/microsoft/fabric-samples/tree/main/docs-samples/data-science/data-science-ai-samples).

-1. On the Data science experience homepage, select **Import notebook** and upload the notebook files for parts 1- 5 that you downloaded in step 1.
+1. On the Data science experience homepage, select **Import notebook** and upload the notebook files that you downloaded in step 1.

    :::image type="content" source="media\tutorial-data-science-prepare-system\select-import-notebook.png" alt-text="Screenshot showing where to select Import notebook on the Data science home page." lightbox="media\tutorial-data-science-prepare-system\select-import-notebook.png":::